Festivals in Turkey

 August 30, Victory Day

-Victory Day (Zafer Bayramı), also known as Turkish Armed Forces Day is a national festival in Turkey that is annually celebrated on August 30.
+Victory Day, also known as Turkish Armed Forces Day is a national festival in Turkey that is annually celebrated on August 30.
 The Victory Day festival commemorates the victory of the Turkish Army in the Battle of Dumlupinar, which is the battle that led Turkey to independence and ended the war.
-It is a national festival that is celebrated with pride and honor as it is a time of paying tribute to Mustafa Kemal Ataturk and those who fought with him for the freedom and sovereignty of Turkey and celebrate the Turkish Armed Forces.
+It’s a national festival in Turkey that is celebrated with pride and honor as it’s a time of paying tribute to Mustafa Kemal Ataturk and those who fought with him for the freedom and sovereignty of Turkey and celebrate the Turkish Armed Forces.

-There are many activities going on throughout the country within the scope of celebrations of Victory Day. the President of Turkey holds an official ceremony in Anıtkabir in Ankara, military parades are held in most cities across the country, including a national parade hold in Ankara, Turkish Air Force, called The Turkish Stars, performs airshow and demonstrating flights, Turkish flags adorn shops and houses and numerous ceremonies and concerts are conducted.
+Many activities are going on throughout the country within the scope of celebrations of Victory Day. the President of Turkey holds an official ceremony in Anitkabir in Ankara, military parades are held in most cities across the country, including a national parade hold in Ankara, Turkish Air Force, called The Turkish Stars, performs airshow and demonstrating flights, Turkish flags adorn shops and houses and numerous ceremonies and concerts are conducted.

 October 29, Republic Day